Preboarding: 8 Steps To Deliver An Awesome Experience

 1. Say congrats & celebrate!

-Whoever you’re hiring, they’re probably as happy to get the job as you are to have them onboard.
-The first step to building a great pre boarding process is a simple as saying congratulations.
+Whoever you hire is probably as happy to get the job as you are to have them onboard.
+The first step to building an excellent pre-boarding process is a simple as saying congratulations.
 Let them know how glad you are to have them join the company.
-Even something as simple as a phone recorded video message of the team saying they’re looking forward to you joining can go a long way.
+Even something as simple as a phone-recorded video message of the team saying they’re looking forward to you joining can go a long way.

 2. Get admin out of the way